AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Discussion

-\textit{(5) Implication for foundation models:} Our study suggests that in addition to developing advanced MAS algorithms, it is promising to leverage MAS to augment single LLMs, which will dramatically reduce cost with improved performance.
+\textit{(4) Implication for foundation models:} Our study suggests that it is promising to leverage MAS to augment single LLMs, which will dramatically reduce cost with improved performance.
 Moreover, the distillation on small models implies that small language models can be significantly enhanced by MAS, highlighting promise for lightweight and cost-effective deployment of foundation models.

 \textbf{Limitations.} This work has the following limitations.
 First, experiments are limited to a subset of reasoning benchmarks and multimodal models, evaluating additional tasks and modalities could help assess broader applicability.
 Second, we focus on a specific set of distillation pipelines.
-Exploring alternative or hybrid approaches may provide further insights into multi-agent knowledge transfer mechanisms.
-Third, while \method is agnostic to MAS strategies, we focus on debate in this work.
-More insightful findings could be obtained by applying \method to other MAS algorithms.
+Exploring alternative or hybrid approaches may provide further insights.